-You probably saw this coming but the things you carry with your everyday depend on yourself, on your location, your unique situation and all the possible (and likely!) scenarios that may hit you.
+You probably saw this coming but the things you carry with you everyday depend on yourself, on your location, your unique situation and all the possible (and likely!) scenarios that may hit you.
 That’s right, you can’t prepare for everything with a small EDC…

 If you’re a lady, you might want to carry wasp or pepper spray in your (large) purse.
-If you’re a guy, on the other hand, you’re probably going to rely on your gun or on your folding knife and, of course, your strength.
+If you’re a guy, on the other hand, you’re probably going to rely on your gun or on your edc knife and, of course, on your strength.

 Last but not least, think about the situations you might face.
 Are riots likely to happen?
 In this case, you’re definitely gonna need some cash (to pay for your freedom) and a bandanna to give just a few examples.

 Your Phone’s EDC

 I don’t think anyone talked about this before so I will.
 Your smartphone is capable of storing quite a bit of crucial information.

-- maps of your surrounding areas (some apps offer the option to download them offline which is very useful because then you don’t need a 4G connection to navigate – keep in mind the dot moving on the map which is you is updated directly through satellite, not through your phone carrier)
+- maps of your surrounding areas (some apps offer the option to save them offline which is very useful because then you don’t need a 4G connection to navigate – keep in mind the dot moving on the map which is you is updated directly through satellite, not through your phone carrier)

 - survival eBooks (obviously)

 Have you noticed that none of the above will increase the weight of your EDC by even one ounce? 🙂 All you need is a smartphone with a comfortable 32 GB of storage space.

 By the way, did you know that your cell phone has many other uses besides the ones it was meant for?